ppy/osu-wiki/wiki/osu!tourney/osu!lazer_tournament_client/en.md

 - `mp4`, `m4v`, or `avi` file extension
 - Video codec: H.264, Audio codec: none

-The video files have to placed in `%APPDATA%\osu\tournament\videos` and specific names are required for the correct functionality.
+The video files have to placed in `<your-tournament>\videos` and specific names are required for the correct functionality.

 | Scene | File(s) |
 | :-- | :-- |